chanchanngann/dms-cdc-to-s3/README.md

 ## Test CDC flow

 - To test CDC flow, we perform DML queries in source DB (insert/update/delete).
 The DMS task continuously reads changes from the source database transaction logs (e.g., WAL in PostgreSQL) and replicates them to S3.
-We can inspect the data in S3 accordingly.
+We can inspect the data in S3 once replication is done.
 	- Example DML query: [sql/1_cdc_test.sql](sql/1_cdc_test.sql)
 	- Check the result data in S3.
 ![s3_data](images/07_s3_data.png)